Your Bones Are Already Changing — And It's Not Too Late

 These were women already diagnosed with low bone mass — and they gained bone.
 That is the headline.

-A diagnosis of osteopenia or osteoporosis is not a stop sign.
-It's a starting point.
+What this means for you: a diagnosis of osteopenia or osteoporosis is not a stop sign.
+It is a starting point.
 What the research requires is appropriate progression, proper technique, and consistency — not perfection, not a specific number on the bar.

 What Training Actually Needs to Look Like

-The same principles apply whether you're 38 or 68.
+The same principles apply whether you are 38 or 68.
 Your bones respond to load that genuinely challenges them — sets taken close to muscular fatigue, in movements that put real force through your spine and hips.
 Anywhere from 6 to 30 reps can work, as long as the last few reps of each set are hard.
 The variable that matters is effort, not the number on the bar.

-Deadlift, squat, and overhead press — compound, weight-bearing movements that create direct axial loading through the lumbar spine and femoral neck.
-These are the sites where fractures are most devastating, and they are the sites that respond most clearly to this type of training.
+The exercises with the strongest evidence are compound, weight-bearing movements: deadlifts, squats, and overhead press.
+These create direct axial loading through the lumbar spine and femoral neck — the sites where fractures are most devastating, and the sites that respond most clearly to this type of training.
 Start where you are, learn the movements well, and increase load gradually over time.
-That progression is what keeps the stimulus fresh and the adaptation ongoing.

 Resistance training works best as part of a complete strategy.
-Weight-bearing and impact exercise — walking, hiking, dancing — contribute meaningful loading stimulus through daily movement.
+Weight-bearing and impact exercise — walking, hiking, heel drops — contribute meaningful loading stimulus through daily movement.
 Balance training matters enormously because preventing a fall is as important as having strong bones.
 And consistency over months and years is what produces the results the research shows — bone remodeling is a slow process, and studies showing real gains run a minimum of 8 months.

 Start where you are.
 Build from there.
 The research is on your side.